fbpx

 Period poverty affects women, girls and people who menstruate all around the world.
 Access to period products, safe and hygienic spaces in which to use them, and being able to manage your period without shame or stigma are essential for all people who menstruate.
 You might not think twice about buying pads, tampons or other period products when you need them.
 After all, they’re a basic necessity.
 However, with the cost of living crisis, more and more people who have periods can’t afford these essential products.

-Note: we use the phrase ‘people who menstruate’ in this article because not all people who experience menstruation are women or girls, and equally, not all women and girls have periods.
+Note: we use the phrase ‘people with periods’ and/or ‘people who menstruate’ in this article because not all people who experience menstruation are women or girls, and equally, not all women and girls have periods.
 Non-binary people, trans men, and other gender non-conforming people might menstruate, and some cisgender women might not have periods for lots of different reasons.
 We use this phrase to make sure everyone is included.

 According to Bloody Good Period, the average lifetime cost of a period is £4,800.
 If you add things like pain relief pills to the mix, or back-up products in case you bleed through, the cost keeps rising.
 If you, your family or someone you know is struggling to afford rent, food, or clothes, it’s understandable that buying period products might not be prioritised.